 Relationship to the Regional Water Quality Control Board Basin Plans

-In accordance with Water Code section 13170, the Provisions supersede a Regional Water Quality Control Board’s water quality control plan (also known as a basin plan) to the extent of any conflict.
+In accordance with Water Code section 13170, the Provisions automatically supersede a Regional Water Quality Control Board’s water quality control plan (also known as a basin plan) for waters of the United States to the extent of any conflict.
+Consistent with its authority in Water Code sections 13140 and 13142, the State Water Resources Control Board has also determined that the Provisions will supersede any Basin Plans for all waters of the state to the extent of any conflict.

 In particular, the Provisions would supersede portions of basin plans insofar as the basin plans 1) specify methods of assessing compliance with any numeric or narrative water quality objectives for acute and chronic toxicity; 2) regard aquatic toxicity testing or interpretation of aquatic toxicity testing results; 3) specify a numeric aquatic toxicity water quality objective that is not a site-specific water quality objective; or 4) are in conflict with the Provisions.
 The Provisions would also supersede Section 4 of the SIP and provide the Regional Water Quality Control Boards (Regional Water Boards) consistent requirements for monitoring and assessing compliance with aquatic toxicity water quality objectives.